armory/documentation/_user_guides/best-practices.md

 $ vault auth-enable aws-ec2
 ```

 And then proceeding with any additional vault commands and execution that needs to happen.
-Because this needs to happen at startup you'll want add this script as a [base 64 encoded users-data in your deployment steps[http://docs.armory.io/user-guides/deploying/].
+These steps need to happen at startup you'll want add this script as a [base 64 encoded users-data in your deployment steps[http://docs.armory.io/user-guides/deploying/].

 ### Isolate Delivery Pipelines from Integration